Equetro Patient Information including How Should I Take

 - What other drugs will affect carbamazepine (Equetro)?

 What should I discuss with my healthcare provider before taking carbamazepine (Equetro)?

-To make sure you can safely take carbamazepine, tell your doctor if you have any of these other conditions:
+To make sure carbamazepine is safe for you, tell your doctor if you have any of these conditions:

 - heart disease, high blood pressure, high cholesterol or triglycerides;